Answer:

 In the end, you’re back where you’ve started.
 The panels with the lighter matte surface may preserve image quality more than the common matte finish does, but not as effectively as glossy ones.

-You’ll also find glossy screens with anti-glare (low 1-4% haze) or anti-reflective treatments.
+You’ll also find glossy screens with anti-reflective treatments (low 0-4% haze).
 These are a bit less reflective than the standard glossy screens, but still not nearly as efficient at mitigating glare as matte coatings.

 When it comes to matte vs. glossy surfaces for gaming, the matte is a more obvious choice, particularly for competitive gaming.